Pan-Fried Cajun Chicken and Penne Pasta Tossed in a Creamy Red Pepper Sauce.

 What should we eat after we exercise?

-From what I understand, it’s a good idea to eat a combination of carbs and protein within 30 minutes after a workout to help our tired muscles recover.
+From what I understand, it’s a good idea to eat a combo of carbs and protein within 30 minutes after a workout to help our tired muscles recover.

-I’m all for doing whatever it takes to prevent sore muscles so I added this super quick pasta dish to my list of post-workout recipes.
+Here at the Cafe, we’re all for doing whatever it takes to prevent sore muscles so we added this super quick and delicious post-workout recipe.

 It has protein-rich chicken breast, carb-packed pasta, and a creamy sauce that makes the entire meal look, and taste 100 times better than a protein bar or shake!

-Of course, the heavy cream in the sauce won’t help develop six pack abs, but it does add body to the delectable sauce before you set this recovery pasta dish on your plate…or serve to a date!
+Of course, the heavy cream in the sauce won’t help develop your six pack abs, but it does add body to the delectable sauce – and we think you deserve that kind of reward for hitting the gym, or treadmill, or cubii – or whatever you do to keep fit!

 Music: Feelin Good by Kevin MacLeod is licensed under a Creative Commons Attribution license https://creativecommons.org/licenses/by/4.0/